MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 Azure Machine Learning supports model deployment to online endpoints for coders and noncoders by providing options for *no-code deployment*, *low-code deployment*, and *Bring Your Own Container (BYOC) deployment*.

-- **No-code deployment** provides out-of-box inferencing for common frameworks like scikit-learn, TensorFlow, PyTorch, and ONNX via MLflow and Triton.
+- **No-code deployment** provides out-of-box inferencing for common frameworks like scikit-learn, TensorFlow, PyTorch, and Open Neural Network Exchange (ONNX) via MLflow and Triton.
 - **Low-code deployment** allows you to provide minimal code along with your machine learning model for deployment.
 - **BYOC deployment** lets you bring virtually any containers to run your online endpoint.
 You can use all the Azure Machine Learning platform features such as autoscaling, GitOps, debugging, and safe rollout to manage your MLOps pipelines.